wapopartners/Fusion-Training-PageBuilder-Features/readme.md

 It's important to note that the code in this repo may differ from the code written on-the-spot in your training session.
 However, the files will contain the same information and represent a complete version of each concept.

 ## What next?
-To use this repo, clone the repo to your local machine and check out a new branch from `master`.
-This is the starting point for user story Fusion-00.
+To use this repo, clone the repo to your local machine and check out a new branch (any name is fine) from `master`.
+This is the starting point for [user story](https://docs.google.com/document/d/1a7uqLqjnWNrATSmSk9iTVZ0Z7bedATIYSYxMfbuUT4s/edit) Fusion-01.